UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 personnel or a volunteer at a public or private minor-care facility that provides services for the minor or at a public or private residential institution or facility where the minor resides.

-means an individual who is licensed or certified by the state or who is an employee of a facility licensed, certified, or operated by the state and who, in the normal course of official duties or duties for which a license or certification is required, has direct contact with minors.
-The term includes teachers, nurses, doctors, day-care employees, employees of a clinic or healthcare facility that provides reproductive services, juvenile probation officers, and juvenile detention or correctional officers (Family Code Chapter 261.101(b)).
+Professional – an individual who is licensed or certified by the state or who is an employee of a facility licensed, certified, or operated by the state and who, in the normal course of official duties or duties for which a license or certification is required, has direct contact with minors.
+The term includes teachers, nurses, doctors, day-care employees, employees of a clinic or healthcare facility that provides reproductive services, juvenile probation officers, and juvenile detention or correctional officers (Family Code, Chapter 261.101(b)).

 PROCEDURES FOR REPORTING ABUSE OR NEGLECT OF A MINOR